bnbullock/School_District_Analysis/README.md

 - The removal of the ninth grade reading and math grades at THS resulted in the following observations:
     - For the School District Summary, the overall passing percentage moved down by 0.3%
     - For the School Summary, the overall passing percentage moved down by 0.3% for THS
-    - THS was in the #2 position of top ranked schools in the original analysis and maintained that same position in the modified analysis.
+    - THS was in the #2 ranked position of top ranked schools in the original analysis and maintained that same position in the modified analysis.
 The overall ranking was reduced by 0.3% comparatively.
     - The following results were observed after reviewing the scoring reports:
       - The math and reading scores by grade showed no observable changes
       - Scores by school spending showed no observable changes